onap/policy-parent/docs/clamp/acm/design-impl/participants/policy-framework-participant.rst

 #.
 The Policy Participant reads the Policy ID from the policyId property specified for the Automation Composition Element.

 #.
 It checks if a Policy with that Policy ID has been specified in the ToscaServiceTemplateFragment field in the
-   AutomationCompositionElement definition in the AutomationCompositionUpdate message, :ref:`clampacm-participant-protocol-label`.
+   AutomationCompositionElement definition in the AutomationCompositionUpdate message, :ref:`acm-participant-protocol-label`.

   #.
 If the Policy has been specified, the Participant stores the Policy in the Policy framework.
 If the Policy is
      successfully stored, execution proceeds, otherwise an error is reported.